 My client is in her element.
 Clearly grateful for the transition from the required black suits she wore everyday for 13 years in the finance industry, she is even more thankful she had the guts to make a major career change.
 Transitioning from the competitive industry of finance to a more creative pursuit of had always been her dream.
 She is an artist, or in her words “was an painter,” who’d always held fast to the vision she would return to a more creative world.
 She finally has.
 Now, she manages a blossoming art gallery nestled in between a law firm and bakery in a quaint seaside village.

-As we worked together through this process, my client discovered that her only potential obstacle was confidence.
-Not that she would succeed, but that the art world would once again embrace her.
+As we worked together through career coaching, my client discovered that her only potential obstacle was lack of confidence.
+Not that she wouldn’t succeed, but would the art world once again embrace her after all these years?
 After conducting crucial conversations with the gallery’s clientele, she discovered her finance background was an unrecognized strength.
-Leveraging this with her passion propelled her motivation and she took a leap of faith.
+Leveraging this with her passion with her brand, propelled her motivation and success and she took a leap of faith.
 Although my client doesn’t live in Philadelphia, she resides on the East coast.
 And much like her alter ego in “Philadelphia Story,” her story also has a happy ending.

 How To Be Career Happy?
 Leveraging Your Brand For Career Success